mike632t/py-pygame-clock/README.md

 Written in Python using Pygame.

-Displays an analogue clock, can be run in a window or on the console in full screen using the 7 inch Raspberry Pi screen and can started as a daemon when the Pi boots.
+Displays an analogue clock, can be run in a window or on the console in full screen using the 7 inch Raspberry Pi screen and started as a daemon when the Pi boots.

 # Dependencies